As a sales leader, you might be wondering what to do with all that data in your CRM.

 Let’s run through the most common data visualizations that you’ll use when designing your dashboards:

-1. Line charts: A popular choice when visualizing trends and comparing them to other metrics and filters (e.g. timeframes).
+1. Line charts.
+A popular choice when visualizing trends and comparing them to other metrics and filters (e.g., timeframes).

-2. Pie charts: Quickly communicate the “share” that each value makes up of a specific category or metric (e.g. how many opportunities each sales rep generated from the total).
+2. Pie charts.
+Quickly communicate the “share” that each value makes up of a specific category or metric (e.g., how many opportunities each sales rep generated from the total).

-If you’re looking for some inspiration, I’ve collected 4 dashboards you can swipe and apply to your own organization today.
+If you’re looking for some inspiration, we've collected four dashboards you can apply to your chosen sales dashboard platform:

 As a sales manager, it’s your job to guide your team.
 But that’s only possible if you know how well they’re performing: